bioexcel/qmmm_bpg/docs/overview/overview.rst

 system and forcefield files.
 The starting point for this is usually a pdb file which may have been downloaded from the PDB data bank.
 Usually these structures are not ready to use and will require fixing to obtain the desired protonation state of the protein.
-Details of how to this are described in the system prepartion guide here:
+Details of how to do this are described in the system prepartion guide here:
 :doc:`../system_preparation/system_preparation`